-- Regulate the use of vehicles in the busiest and most congested areas. - Regulate parking, both on street and off street, and provide adequate Pay & Display facilities. - Improve traffic flow and road safety. - Encourage the use of public transport. - Safeguard the needs and requirements of local residents, visitors and businesses.
+- Regulating the use of vehicles in the busiest and most congested areas. - Regulating parking, both on street and off street, and provide adequate Pay & Display facilities. - Encouraging the use of public transport. - Safeguarding the needs and requirements of local residents, visitors and businesses